Career as a Houseparent

 - Ability to successfully complete extensive clearance process.

-- Driving records in good standing.
+- Driving records and credit history in good standing.